 This project will show you how to change a furnace filter to improve the indoor air quality in your home.

 Poor home air quality has been linked to a variety of health-related issues including allergies, headaches, chronic fatigue and insomnia.
-By improving the quality of air in your home you can help improve your health and reduce dust and odors.
+By improving the quality of air in your home you can help improve your health and reduce dust and odours.

 |There are 7 steps to completing this project:|